 Understanding the ICANN Verification Process

 The main authority of domain names is the Internet Corporation for Assigned Names and Numbers (ICANN).
-As part of a recent change to their policies, all registrars are now required to validate a registrant’s email address before changing it.
+As part of their policies, all registrars are required to validate a registrant’s email address before changing it.
 We are required by ICANN to suspend any domains that are not validated within 15 days of being asked to do so.

 When will I need to validate my domain?